telerik/kendo-react-inputs/docs/switch/index.md

 ### Checked

-Sets the initial value of the component.
-Each subsequent click moves the handle over the newly selected state.
+The Switch allows you to set its initial value, so that each subsequent click moves the handle over the newly-selected state.
+By deafult, the initial value is not set and the [`checked`]({% slug api_switch_kendouiforreact %}#checked-booleandefault-false) property is set to `false`.
+To enable it, set `checked` to `true`.

 ```html-preview
   <div id="app"></div>